Over the past few months, Facebook has become more frustrating than ever for me.

 Instead of going out with friends, have a ladies night in with a potluck dinner and a movie.
 Or, split a bottle of wine and do your own pedicures and face masks.

 Lowering these expenses is the jump start you need to overcome broke.

 The Bottom Line

 These things may sound judgmental and they may seem like sacrifices, but I’ve done these things too.
-I’ve put things back on the shelf at the grocery store, and I’ve worked 80+ hours/week to balance my budget.
+I’ve put things back on the shelf at the grocery store, and I’ve worked multiple jobs to balance my budget.
 I know what it feels like to be behind, like you can’t catch up and improve your finances.
 But the truth is that it CAN be done!

 I still have a ways to go to be debt free and reach my savings goals.
 But, you won’t see me sitting around b*tching about being broke on Facebook.
 Instead, I choose not to be a “victim”.

 I know that my financial situation is only going to be changed by me getting off my a$$ and getting to work, and by choosing to make good financial decisions every single day.
 Yes, it’s hard!
 I won’t deny that at all.
-But it’s better than sharing a stupid meme on Facebook and blaming others for why you’re broke.
+But it’s better than blaming others for why you’re broke.